-Three-time Ironman World Champion and Kona course-record holder Craig Alexander (AUS) said he will wait until the end of August before deciding whether he will return to Hawaii in 2014.
+Three-time Ironman World Champion Craig Alexander (AUS) revealed he will give himself until the end of August before deciding on a Hawaii comeback in 2014.

-Australia’s Craig Alexander is leaving himself a little over five weeks to see if his body can handle the rigours of another Kona campaign, but is hopeful he will be on the start-line at the Ironman World Championship later this year.
+Australia’s Craig Alexander is leaving himself a little over five weeks to see if his body can handle the rigours of another Kona campaign, but hopes to be on the start line at the Ironman World Championship later this year.